ILIAS-eLearning/ILIAS/Services/Tracking/README.md

-> This documentation does not warrant completeness or correctness, and is probably outdated.
+# Learning Progress

+Note: This documentation may not be complete, but the points documented should (still) be mostly correct.
 Reports of missing or wrong information using the [ILIAS issue tracker](https://mantis.ilias.de) or contributions via [Pull Request](../../docs/development/contributing.md#pull-request-to-the-repositories) are greatly appreciated.

-# Learning Progress

 ## Core concepts